sikessle/htwg-lab-cloud/instance/ldap-login/README.md

 **We can automate that by editing the files /etc/nsswitch.conf, /etc/ldap.conf, /etc/pam.d/common-session**

 ldap.conf can be customized to map the login attribute (default: uid) and groups from ldap.
-Overriding of values (home dir etc.) via nss_override_attribute_value.
+Overriding of values (home dir etc.) via `nss_override_attribute_value`.

 We may need to override uidNumber, gidNumber and homeDirectory.